 - 1/2 cup finely sliced radishes, preferably French breakfast

-- 1. In a medium saucepan over medium heat, melt the butter.
+- In a medium saucepan over medium heat, melt the butter.
 Add the panko bread crumbs and stir to coat.
 Continue to stir until the bread crumbs begin to turn golden brown, 1 1/2 to 3 minutes.
-Transfer to a plate and lightly sprinkle with salt.
+Empty pan onto a plate and lightly sprinkle with salt.
 Let cool.

 This salad is simple and elegant.
 It’s a combination of flavors that most people will love.
 It’s visually very appealing and is as tasty as it looks with well-balanced flavors.
 I like that it included some ingredients that made the salad feel special but was still easy and quick to prepare.
 It’s refreshing that this recipe uses minimal ingredients but the combination is greater than its parts!